ippontech/blog-usa/posts/nyc-subway-data-with-kafka-streams-and-jhipster-part-1.md

 The above method does all the magic, it streams the topic `mta` and group by the route (which is the line).
 A window of 10mins is used since the API is polled every 10mins and the stream result is published to the topic `mta-stream`.

 The Kafka Streams binder allows to directly use the `KStream` object, the stream processing method will be more clear and simple.
 The first step is to map the route from the `Subway` class and then map it to a `KeyValue` so it can be grouped by the key.
-Then the second step defines the window and count the number of records in the stream.
+Then the second step defines the window and counts the number of records in the stream.
 And finally the last step converts the stream back to a `KStream` and map a `KeyValue` with a value representing the count:

 ```java
 public class SubwayCount {